Danijel-Korent/RISC-V-emulator/README.md

 ## Current status

-The emulator successfully loads kernel image and device tree binary, and boots Linux up to the shell prompt.
-Since the input is not yet implemented, the emulator exits after the shell prompt gets outputted.
+The emulator successfully loads the kernel image and device tree binary, and boots Linux up to the shell prompt.
+It executes 63 million RISC-V instructions to reach the shell prompt.

-TODO:
+Since the input is not implemented, the emulator stops after the shell prompt gets outputted.

- * UART Input
+The emulator can also print which kernel function the CPU is currently executing by comparing the current PC with entries in a .map file

 ## Running the emulator